victor-vct/bus-tracker/README.md

 # Bus Tracker
-Module from my TCC for tracking a bus, utilizing [Android Things](https://developer.android.com/things/index.html)
+Module from my final paper (TCC in portuguese) for tracking a bus, utilizing [Android Things](https://developer.android.com/things/index.html)

 ## Project

-In my final project graduate, we will development app for visual impairment that needs take a bus.
+In my final paper, we will development app for visual impairment who needs take a bus.
 This repository contains the project for bus module that has functions:

 - Tracker the bus
 - Show notification to driver who needs to stop at next stop bus